 This report helps you to understand how many vendors you have in a given category.

 Having many vendors for a category is not necessarily a bad thing.
 It all depends on the category and your business.

 For example, it might be Ok to have multiple vendors for geographically spread operations or in case your company prefers to do business with local suppliers.

 The idea is to analyze whether you can leverage volume discounts by consolidating spend across different suppliers.

 It is not uncommon that different locations/departments are buying the same part from different vendors or from the same vendor but at different rates.

-This report present total company spend grouped across different payment terms for vendors.
+This report presents total company spend grouped across different payment terms for vendors.
 The obvious goal of this report is to identify if there are any opportunities to extend payment terms with your high spend vendors.
 The way to calculate potential savings is the [total amount * potential days extension* WAC ( Weighted average cost of capital). ]

-I am sure treasurer of your company would be very happy to see any progress on this metric.
+I am sure the treasurer of your company would be very happy to see any progress on this metric.

 Before you present numbers, do a quick benchmark check on standard payment terms in your industry.

 If you have multiple business units, this report helps in understanding how different business units are spending.
 Most common things to present here